Program Proposals

 • New Undergraduate and Graduate Program proposals should be submitted a minimum of one year before the hoped-for first cohort start date.

-• New Doctoral Progam proposals should be submitted a minimum of two years before the hoped-for first cohort start date.
+• New Doctoral Program proposals should be submitted a minimum of two years before the hoped-for first cohort start date.

 • External agencies meet on their own timetables to consider new program submissions.
 Approvals can take up to a year to receive a reply.
 External approval is not guaranteed, and the external agency may have questions that they wish answered prior to approval.

-• Minor modifications to existing programs should be submitted by March 31 for inclusion in the next year's catalog and degree audit.
-Substantial modifications to existing programs should be submitted in the same timeline as new programs above, given they may require additional internal and external approvals.
+• Minor modifications to existing programs should be submitted by April 30th for inclusion in next year's catalog and degree audit.
+Substantial modifications to existing programs, which may require additional internal and external approvals, should be submitted in the same timeline as new programs above.

 Workflow and Approvals